frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/process-statement-of-accounts.md

 # Process Statement Of Accounts

+> Introduced in Version 13

-###Process Statement Of Accounts is a tool which helps you send Statement Of Account (General Ledger Report) and Ageing (Accounts Receivable Summary) Report as a PDF to your customers in bulk via email either manually or automated periodically.
+**Process Statement Of Accounts is a tool which helps you send Statement Of Account (General Ledger Report) and Ageing (Accounts Receivable Summary) Report as a PDF to your customers in bulk via email either manually or automated periodically.**

 <br>
 To access *Process Statement Of Accounts* list you can search "Process Statement of Accounts" in the navbar.